GreedyWang/bulldog2011.github.com/source/_posts/2013-03-28-pico-tutorial-2-a-currency-converter-sample.markdown

 {% endcodeblock %}

-There are other similar demos in the [Examples](https://github.com/bulldog2011/pico/tree/master/Examples) folder of Pico source, like the [BarCode](https://github.com/bulldog2011/pico/tree/master/Examples/BarCode) demo which calls web service that will return base64 encoded barcode data and the [Weather](https://github.com/bulldog2011/pico/tree/master/Examples/Weather) demo which shows the weather given a zip code, see screen shots below, I won't create tuturials for all these simple demos, since they are quite similar.
+There are other similar demos in the [Examples](https://github.com/bulldog2011/pico/tree/master/Examples) folder of Pico source, like the [BarCode](https://github.com/bulldog2011/pico/tree/master/Examples/BarCode) demo which calls web service that will return base64 encoded barcode data and the [Weather](https://github.com/bulldog2011/pico/tree/master/Examples/Weather) demo which shows the weather given a zip code, see screen shots below, I won't create tutorials for all these simple demos, since they are quite similar.
 Next time, I plan to show you how to use Pico with industrial level web serivces, like Amazon and eBay web serivces, just stay tuned.

 The screen shot of barcode demo:
 {% img center /images/pico/tutorial02/screen_shot3.png 300 500 %}